rails/rails/railties/doc/guides/creating_plugins/basics.markdown

 Adding directories to the load once paths allow those changes to picked up as soon as you save the file - without having to restart the web server.

-Writing custom rake tasks in your plugin
+Write custom rake tasks in your plugin
 -------------------------

 When you created the plugin with the built-in rails generator, it generated a rake file for you in `vendor/plugins/yaffle/tasks/yaffle.rake`.
 Any rake task you add here will be available to the app.